In this storm so mighty, a blanket of white,

 then the alien ship took off with a zip.

-Disappearing into the sky above,
+Disappearing into a cloudy sky puff,

 the aliens, thankfully, had had enough.